Google Nest HVAC monitoring is available in eligible regions in the US and Canada.

 - Check for issues outside your HVAC system.
-For example, if someone left the back door open while the air conditioner was on, your A/C system may have been unable to cool your home as expected.
+For example, if someone left the back door open while the air conditioning was on, your A/C system may have been unable to cool your home as effectively.

-- Learn more about what the alert may mean.
+- Learn what different HVAC monitoring alerts may mean.
 In some cases, you may be able to identify and fix the problem yourself.